Chad-Mowbray/certs/README.md

 // https://www.thesslstore.com/blog/explaining-ssl-handshake/

+1. Exchange encryption capabilities
+2. authenticate the certificate
+3. exchange session key

+#### Exchange encryption Capabilities

+The client must tell the server what kinds of encrytion it can handle

+#### authenticate the certificate

+The server sends the client, not just it's own certificate (called a "leaf", because it is at the end of the "branch"), but a chain of certificates.
+The client then checks that the chain leading from the server's leaf certificate all the way up to the Certificate Authority is valid.
+It must ensure that the chain matches, the certificates are not expired, and the certificates have not been revoked.

 With HTTPS, before any application data is sent, the server sends the browser its certificate.
 A certificate is basically just a filled out form that is meant to prove that the server is who it says it is.